turingschool/curriculum/source/projects/idea_box.markdown

 NoMethodError: undefined method `title' for {:title=>"diet", :description=>"pizza all the time"}:Hash
 ```

 The view template is trying to call the `title` method on what it gets back from `.all`.
-But `all` is returning a collection of hashes which what `YAML::Store` returns.
+But `all` is returning a collection of hashes with what `YAML::Store` returns.
 That hash has a key `:title`, but not a method `.title`.

 We could modify the view template to treat the idea as a hash, but that defeats the purpose of having an `Idea` model.
 Our call to `all` should return `Idea` instances.